 What would be your advice to students who want to learn more about legal technology?

-• Keep an eye out for developments in the legal tech market – I wouldn’t worry too much about conducting detailed research on the legal tech market (unless you are super interested!).
+- Keep an eye out for developments in the legal tech market – I wouldn’t worry too much about conducting detailed research on the legal tech market (unless you are super interested!).
 However, it is useful to understand what technology is out there and any general trends in the market.
-I would recommend blog posts by Clifford Chance Applied Solutions, The Legal Technologistand The Artificial Lawyer.
+I would recommend blog posts by Clifford Chance, The Legal Technologist and The Artificial Lawyer.

 What skills should students interested in legal tech look to develop?